 I adopted a wolf/malamute mix puppy from a couple that was moving and just couldn't take her with them.
 Dezzy is almost five months old, and she is the first dog over ten pounds that I have ever owned.
 Because of my lack of experience and the fact that she's part wolf, I felt daunted by the task but couldn't help but fall in love with her big brown eyes the moment I saw her.

 Of course, a lot depends on what type of dog contributed its DNA.
 At five months, Dezzy is already a big girl.
 I don't know her approximate weight or height yet, but as you can see from the photo above, her paws are already almost as big as my palm.
 According to ucadogs.com, wolfdog mixes can weigh 70–100 pounds at 25–32 inches tall.
 This fact is for females only, so be aware that males can be much heavier and bigger.
-They also have dense fur that can come in a grizzled sable, white or black phased.
+They also have dense fur that can come in a grizzled sable, white, or black phased.

 In general, training for wolf mixed dogs is difficult, partially due to their intelligence.
 They also require lots of attention, a ton of patience, and plenty of space to roam around in.
 I was surprised when I read this because Dezzy has been easy to train, especially considering my lack in experience with larger dogs, and she has required a lot of attention but still likes doing her own thing, too.